Lidocaine and Tetracaine Cream

-Pregnancy Category B. No adequate and well-controlled studies have been conducted in pregnant women.
-Lidocaine and Tetracaine Cream should be used during pregnancy only if the potential benefit justifies risk to the fetus.
-Lidocaine was not teratogenic in rats at doses up to 60 mg/kg (8-fold higher than the level of lidocaine contained in the lowest approved dose of Lidocaine and Tetracaine Cream based on a mg/m2 body surface area comparison).
-Lidocaine was not teratogenic in rabbits at doses up to 15 mg/kg (4-fold higher than the level of lidocaine in the lowest approved dose of Lidocaine and Tetracaine Cream on a mg/m2 basis).
+Lidocaine administered by subcutaneous injection to pregnant rats during organogenesis was not teratogenic at doses up to 60 mg/kg (0.16 times the level of lidocaine contained in the MRHD of 53 grams of Lidocaine and Tetracaine Cream based on a mg/m 2 body surface area (BSA) comparison).
+Lidocaine administered by subcutaneous injection to pregnant rabbits during organogenesis was not teratogenic at doses up to 15 mg/kg (0.08 times the level of lidocaine in the MRHD of Lidocaine and Tetracaine Cream on a mg/m 2 basis).

-Tetracaine was not teratogenic in rats given subcutaneous doses up to 10 mg/kg or in rabbits up to 5 mg/kg (equivalent to the level of tetracaine in the lowest approved dose of Lidocaine and Tetracaine Cream on a mg/m2 basis).
-Lidocaine and tetracaine given as a 1:1 eutectic mixture of 10 mg/kg each was not teratogenic in rats (equivalent to the level of the active components in the lowest approved dose of Lidocaine and Tetracaine Cream on a mg/m2 basis.
-Lidocaine and tetracaine given as a 1:1 eutectic mixture of 5 mg/kg each was not teratogenic in rabbits (equivalent to the level of the active components in the lowest approved dose of Lidocaine and Tetracaine Cream on a mg/m2 basis).
+Lidocaine and tetracaine administered by subcutaneous injection to pregnant rats during organogenesis as a 1:1 eutectic mixture of 10 mg/kg each (equivalent to 0.03 times the active components in the MRHD of Lidocaine and Tetracaine Cream on a mg/m 2 basis) was not teratogenic.
+Lidocaine and tetracaine by subcutaneous injection to pregnant rabbits during organogenesis as a 1:1 eutectic mixture of 5 mg/kg each was not teratogenic in rabbits (equivalent to 0.03 times the active components in the MRHD of Lidocaine and Tetracaine Cream on a mg/m 2 basis).

-Application of 59 g of Lidocaine and Tetracaine Cream over 400 cm2 for up to 120 minutes to adults produces peak plasma concentrations of lidocaine of 220 ng/mL.
+Application of 59 g of Lidocaine and Tetracaine Cream over 400 cm 2 (62 inch 2) for up to 120 minutes to adults produces peak plasma concentrations of lidocaine of 220 ng/mL.
 Toxic levels of lidocaine (>5000 ng/mL) cause CNS toxicity, including the risk of seizure.
 Signs of CNS toxicity may start at plasma concentrations of lidocaine as low as 1000 ng/mL, and the risk of seizures generally increases with increasing plasma levels.
 Very high levels of lidocaine can cause respiratory arrest, coma, decreases in cardiac output, total peripheral resistance and mean arterial pressure, ventricular arrhythmias and cardiac arrest.